gcubed.linearisation.stable_manifold

 Overview

-Runs the iteration process, checking convergence criteria each time until convergence is reached or the maximum number of iterations has occurred.
+Runs the iteration process, checking convergence criteria each time until manifold convergence is reached or the maximum number of iterations has occurred.

 A matrix that is used when generating projections.
 See the model solution documentation equation 31.